fr-ser/kafka-parquet-split/README.md

 ## ToDos

-- publish to kafka rows as JSON
-- run e2e test with cucumber
+- run e2e test with current cucumber version
-- "extends App" is threading an issue here?
-- run app within docker
 - update sbt version
 - run tests in CI (GitHub actions?)
-- try other parquet packages
 - search for the word ToDo to make sure no comment is forgotten